-- 1 tbsp garam masala
+- 1 tablespoon garam masala

-- 1 tbsp cornflour
+- 1 tablespoon cornflour

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1 tbsp oil
+- 1 tablespoon oil

-Heat up the frying pan and add the oil.
+- Heat up the frying pan and add the oil.

-Fry the chicken fillets on both sides for about 2 minutes on each side until golden, then remove from the pan and place on a kitchen towel to remove the excess oil.
+- Fry the chicken fillets on both sides for about 2 minutes on each side until golden, then remove from the pan and place on a kitchen towel to remove the excess oil.

-To make the katsu sauce, heat up the oil in a pan, peel and chop the onion, and fry until soft.
+- To make the katsu sauce, heat up the oil in a pan, peel and chop the onion, and fry until soft.

-Peel and chop the potato and carrot, add them to the pan, together with the garam masala, salt, and chicken stock.
+- Peel and chop the potato and carrot, add them to the pan, together with the garam masala, salt, and chicken stock.

-Leave to cook for about 10 minutes, until the veggies are soft.
+- Leave to cook for about 10 minutes, until the veggies are soft.

-You can either serve the sauce chunky, or blend it to a smooth consistency.
+- You can either serve the sauce chunky, or blend it to a smooth consistency.

 - Serve the chicken with the katsu sauce and rice, for a true Japanese experience.